Adrian-Ng/Adrian-Ng.github.io/_SQL/dml/02-dml-insert.md

 ,	('Gold',231);
 ```

+But, manually entering data into our table in this fashion is really slow and tedious!

 ## Inserting from SELECT

-Now, manually entering data into our table in this fashion is really slow and tedious.

 Suppose I've got another table, `dbo.moreSong` which has... _more_ songs (and conveniently shares the same schema).